mhy-666/LLM_Application_with_RAG/README.md

 ## Overview

 This project aims to create a Q&A system focused on the gaming domain, specifically for the game League of Legends (LoL), developed by Riot Games.
 As the game continuously updates and introduces new champions, some are not recognized by ChatGPT.
-To address this, the project involves scraping hero introductions from the official LoL website, using Retrieval-Augmented Generation (RAG) to create a corresponding vector database, and ultimately compiling an encyclopedia knowledgeable about new champions.
+To address this, the project involves scraping champion introductions from the official LoL website, using Retrieval-Augmented Generation (RAG) to create a corresponding vector database, and ultimately compiling an encyclopedia knowledgeable about new champions.

 ## Implementation